Fusion and positivity in chiral conformal field theory: Background

 \subsection{Conformal nets and Connes' fusion}

 For a detailed introduction to conformal nets, we suggest \cite[\S1-3]{CKLW18}.
 To fix notation we give the definition and basic notions.
 In this article, all Hilbert spaces are assumed separable.

 We denote by $\Diff_c(S^1)$ a certain central extension of $\Diff(S^1)$, the group of orientation preserving diffeomorphisms of the circle, by $U(1)$.
-Representations of $\Diff_c(S^1)$ in which the central $U(1)$ acts standardly are the same thing as projective representations of $\Diff(S^1)$ with central charge $c$ (see \cite[\S2.2]{HenriquesColimits} and \cite[\S II.2]{KhesinWendt}).
-By a representation of $\Diff_c(S^1)$ we mean a representation which is compatible with the central $U(1)$; i.e. a representation of the embedding $U(1) \hookrightarrow \Diff_c(S^1)$.
-We denote by $\Diff(I)$ the subgroup of $\Diff(S^1)$ consisting of diffeomorphisms which act as the identity outside of $I$, and write $\Diff_c(I)$ for the central extension of $\Diff(I)$ obtained by pulling back the extension $\Diff_c(S^1)$.
+Representations of $\Diff_c(S^1)$ in which the central $U(1)$ acts standardly (i.e. $w \in U(1)$ acts as multiplication by $w$) are the same thing as projective representations of $\Diff(S^1)$ with central charge $c$ (see \cite[\S2.2]{HenriquesColimits} and \cite[\S II.2]{KhesinWendt}).
+We will use the term ``representation of $\Diff_c(S^1)$'' to mean a representation in which the central $U(1)$ acts standardly.

+For an interval $I \subset S^1$, we denote by $\Diff(I)$ the subgroup of $\Diff(S^1)$ consisting of diffeomorphisms which act as the identity outside of $I$, and write $\Diff_c(I)$ for the central extension of $\Diff(I)$ obtained by pulling back the extension $\Diff_c(S^1)$.
 There is a canonical embedding

 We denote by $\Diff_c^{(\infty)}(S^1)$ the $\bbZ$-central extension of $\Diff_c(S^1)$ reflecting the covering $\bbR \to S^1$, and by $\Mob^{(\infty)}(\bbD)$ the induced central extension of $\Mob(\bbD)$.
 Further details on these extensions may be found in \cite{Weiner05, CKLW18, HenriquesColimits}.